desertpy/desertpy-pelican/content/pages/about.rst

 About DesertPy
 ################

-:date: 2013-05-4 10:20
+:date: 2014-03-18 10:20
 :slug: about
 :author: Austin Godber
 :summary: About DesertPy

-DesertPy is a group of Pythonistas in the Phoenix, Arizona area.
+DesertPy is a group of `Python <https://www.python.org/>`_ developers in the Phoenix, Arizona area.

 * `DesertPy Meetup Group <http://www.meetup.com/Phoenix-Python-Meetup-Group/>`_
 * `@desertpy on twitter <https://twitter.com/desertpy>`_